STT-CBS: A Conflict-Based Search Algorithm for Multi-Agent Path Finding with Stochastic Travel Times: Algorithm Description

-\begin{proof} Let us consider the algorithm returns a valid solution $g$ from a goal node $G$.
+\begin{proof} Let us consider that the algorithm returns a valid solution $g$ from a goal node $G$.
 We know that at all times, all valid solutions are permitted by at least one node from the priority queue (Lemma 4).
-Let $p$ be a valid solution (with cost $c(p)$) and let $N(p)$ be the node that permits $p$ in the priority queue.
-Let $c(N)$ be the cost of node $N$.
-We have $c(N(p))$ $\leq$ $c(p)$ (Lemma 3).
+Let $p$ be a valid solution (with cost $c(p)$) and let $\ConstraintTreeNode(p)$ be the node that permits $p$ in the priority queue.
+Let $c(\ConstraintTreeNode)$ be the cost of node $\ConstraintTreeNode$.
+We have $c(\ConstraintTreeNode(p))$ $\leq$ $c(p)$ (Lemma 3).
 We know that, since $g$ is valid, $c(G)$ is a cost of a valid solution.
-Finally, as in \cite{cbs}, the search algorithm explores solution costs in a best-first manner.
-Due to this, we get that $c(g) \leq c(N(p)) \leq c(p)$, which proves Theorem 1. \end{proof}
+Finally, similar to the work of \citet{cbs}, the search algorithm explores solution costs in a best-first manner.
+Due to this, we get that $c(g) \leq c(\ConstraintTreeNode(p)) \leq c(p)$, which proves Theorem 1. \end{proof}

+\textbf{Completeness in finite time approximation} \Cref{cfcalg} ensures that each constraint delays a robot for a time that is larger than the positive hyper-parameter $\Delta t$.
+By doing so, we restrict the size of the search-space to a set with finite cardinality --- the set of arrival times for each agent at each node and edge where arrival times can only be delayed by multiples of $\Delta t$.
+This guarantees that STT-CBS will return the optimal solution within this set in a finite number of iterations.